UniversityOfHelsinkiCS/mobvita/documentation/OhtuProjectSpring2023Implementations.md

 ### XP and levels

-An information system for user exeperience (XP) and user's level was implementend in the frontend.
+An information system for user's exeperience points (XP) and level was implementend in the frontend.
 User can gain XP from doing exercises in the app and leveling up after gaining enough XP.
-User's current level and how much XP is needed for the next level is visible in the profile page.
+User's current level and how much XP is needed for the next level are visible in the profile page.

 ### Charts